Point vortex dynamics in three-dimensional ageostrophic balanced flows: Properties of point vortex dynamics

 Both 2d and QG vortex pairs co-rotate in horizontal planes.
 Since $\buh_0$ and $\buh_1^s$ have zero vertical velocity and $\buh_1^p=0$, \qgp vortex pairs also move in horizontal planes with no vertical velocity. $\buh_1^s$ shares with $\buh_0$ the property that it is proportional to $(-y, x, 0)$ and is thus directed perpendicular to the line connecting the vortices.
 The AG velocities induced at vortices $1$ and $2$ are, as in 2d and QG, in opposite directions.
 Thus, \qgp vortex pairs also co-rotate.

 The AG correction can either speed up or slow down the QG rotation.
 The magnitude of the AG velocity scales as $\Gamma^2$ and so is positive for both same-sign and opposite sign vortex pairs.
 Furthermore, the numerator of $\buh_1^s$ changes sign on the surfaces $z = \pm \sqrt{(x^2+y^2)/8}$.
 As \qgp vortex pairs rotate with constant vertical and horizontal separations, the sign of the numerator is constant.
 Thus, whether \qgp vortex pairs rotate faster or slower than QG vortex pairs depends on both the signs of the circulations and the specific vector vortex separation.
+The difference in rotation speeds with the sign of the vortex circulation is one example of \qgp breaking the cyclone-anticylone anti-symmetry.

 The relative magnitudes of the AG and QG vortex speeds, $|\bu_1^s|/|\bu_0|$ scales as $\Ro\Gamma/{|\bx_1-\bx_2|^3}$.
 Thus, as the vortex separation grows, the AG velocity decays much faster than the QG velocity.